-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ELECTION OF EACH OF THE THREE NOMINATED CLASS I DIRECTORS.
+OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" ELECTION OF BOTH OF THE TWO NOMINATED CLASS I DIRECTORS.

+PROPOSAL NO. 2:

-PROPOSAL NO. 2 RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-Our Audit Committee has selected Ernst & Young LLP as our principal independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2015.
-Ernst & Young LLP audited our financial statements for the fiscal years ended December 31, 2013 and 2014.
-We expect that representatives of Ernst & Young LLP will be present at the annual meeting, will be able to make a statement if they so desire and will be available to respond to appropriate questions.
+Our audit committee has selected Ernst & Young LLP as our independent registered public accounting firm to perform the audit of our consolidated financial statements for the fiscal year ending December 31, 2018.
+Ernst & Young LLP audited our financial statements for the fiscal year ended December 31, 2017 and has been our independent registered public accounting firm since 2014.
+We expect that representatives of Ernst & Young LLP will be present at the Annual Meeting, and will be able to make a statement if they so desire and will be available to respond to appropriate questions.

-At the Annual Meeting, the stockholders are being asked to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
-Our Audit Committee is submitting the selection of Ernst & Young LLP to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
-If this proposal does not receive the affirmative approval of a majority of the votes cast on the proposal, the Audit Committee would reconsider the appointment.
-Notwithstanding its selection and even if our stockholders ratify the selection, our Audit Committee, in its discretion, may appoint another independent registered public accounting firm at any time during the year if the Audit Committee believes that such a change would be in our best interests and the interests of our stockholders.
+At the Annual Meeting, the stockholders are being asked to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+Our audit committee is submitting the selection of Ernst & Young LLP to our stockholders because we value our stockholders' views on our independent registered public accounting firm and as a matter of good corporate governance.
+If this proposal does not receive the affirmative approval of a majority of the votes cast on the proposal, the audit committee would reconsider the appointment.
+Notwithstanding its selection and even if our stockholders ratify the selection, our audit committee, in its discretion, may appoint another independent registered public accounting firm at any time during the year if the audit committee believes that such a change would be in our best interests and those of our stockholders.

-The following table presents fees for professional audit services for the fiscal years ended December 31, 2014 and December 31, 2013, by Ernst & Young LLP, our principal accountant for the audit of our annual financial statements for the years ended December 31, 2013 and 2014.
+The following table presents fees for professional services for the fiscal years ended December 31, 2017 and 2016, for Ernst & Young LLP.